ISO20022/django-validate-xsd/README.md

 If you are new to the subject of XSD, WADL and XML, I suggest reading the blog: [Thomas Nurkiewic, 2012](http://www.nurkiewicz.com/2012/01/gentle-introduction-to-wadl-in-java.html)

+"In principle WADL is similar to WSDL, but the structure of the language is much different.
+Whilst WSDL defines a flat list of messages and operations either consuming or producing some of them, WADL emphasizes the hierarchical nature of RESTful web services.
+In REST, the primary artifact is the resource.
+Each resource (noun) is represented as an URI.
+Every resource can define both CRUD operations (verbs, implemented as HTTP methods) and nested resources.
+The nested resource has a strong relationship with a parent resource, typically representing an ownership."

 XSD to WADL
 -----------